 NATCA Scholarship Program

-The NATCA scholarship fund is established for the spouses, children, stepchildren, and legally adopted children of active, retired, and deceased NATCA members with continuous membership in good standing of at least two years.
-These scholarships are for full-time attendance at accredited colleges and universities within the United States and its territories for an undergraduate degree program.
+• Applicants’ enrollment is for full-time attendance at accredited colleges and universities within the United States and its territories for an undergraduate degree program.

 The application process includes an essay submission.
-This year’s prompt asks candidates to examine why labor unions are experiencing a resurgence and what implications this has for the future:
+This year’s prompt asks candidates to examine the effect of artificial intelligence on workers and labor unions:

 APPLICATION: